Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 Photo credit: Chris Linnett via Unsplash

-Water: Thoroughly water, but allow the soil to dry out between watering.
+Water: Thoroughly water, and allow the soil to dry between watering

-Naturally, even if a plant or flower is non-toxic, too much of anything is never good.
-Thus, if you suspect your pup is suffering from plant, flower, or other yard poisons, contact your vet or Pet Poison.
-Moreover, the symptoms of poisoning include:
+If you suspect your pup is suffering from plant, flower, or other yard poisons, contact your vet or Pet Poison.
+The symptoms of poisoning include:

 • Vomiting